OwenBallCMU/98154_Project/README.md

 ![](media/FSM.png)
 The FSM consists of 4 main stages.
 - Init+Idle: This stage prepares the design to receive a communication and puts it into a waiting state until the communication is started.
 Currently RESET serves no function, as the reset line directly controls the resetting of the I2C registers.
 However, if desired, this state could be made to reset only some parts of the design when an input is asserted
 - Address: This stage receives the address being sent on the bus.
 If the address sent does not match the address of the design, it will return to its setup and waiting stage.
-If the address does match, and ACK will be sent and the state will be send to either READ or GET_REG depending on th read/write bit.
+If the address does match, and ACK will be sent and the state will be sent to either READ or GET_REG depending on the read/write bit.
 - Write: This stage handles values being written to the I2C registers, or the sending of a register to be read from.
 This stage first reads in a byte from the bus, which is stored to a register select.
 An ACK is then sent.
 The design then reads in a byte in the WRITE stage, and will write this to the target register during the WRITE_ACK state.
 This state will also increment the register select for the next WRITE.
 If a read is being performed, the repeated start condition will move the FSM from the WRITE state to the ADDR state, and the register address written to the device will be remembered for the read operation.
 - Read: Following the writing of the target register and the repeated start condition, the device will begin sending the data stored in the target register onto the bus.
 If an ACK is sent, the device will increment the target register and send another byte.
 If a NACK is sent, the design will move into the READ_DONE state, which will release the SDA line so a stop condition can be sent.
 This state is not necessary, and a return to WAIT would suffice.